-- one-half month pay per year of service, and
+- one-half month salary for every year of service, and

 If it is due to retrenchment, closing or cessation of the business, or illness risky for you or your co-employees:

-Separation pay is equivalent to one-month pay, or one-half-month pay per year of service, whichever is higher.
+Separation pay is equivalent to one-month pay, or one-half-month pay for every year of service, whichever is higher.
 The fraction of at least 6 months is considered to be as one whole year.

 If it is due to redundancy or installation of labor-saving devices, the separation pay should be equivalent to:

-Separation pay is equivalent to one-month pay per year of service.
+Separation pay is equivalent to one-month pay for every year of service.
 The fraction of at least 6 months is considered to be as one whole year.

 The Difference between Final Pay and Separation Pay